Hyouka: Novels

 Hyouka is the first novel in the Classic Literature Club (古典部, Koten-bu) series, written by Honobu Yonezawa and published by Kadokawa Shoten on October 31, 2001.
 As of November 30, 2016, six volumes (novels and short story collections) have been published in the series.
 A seventh novel has been confirmed by the author on Twitter.
 Short stories are published in Kadokawa Shoten's Yasei Jidai magazine.
 Each of the novels has an English subtitle, most of which reference other detective novels.
 A book titled Honobu Yonezawa and the Classic Literature Club (米澤穂信と古典部, Yonezawa Honobu to Kotenbu), featuring interviews with Yonezawa and others involved in the series, a new short story, and other reference material was released on October 13, 2017.

 Manga

 A manga adaptation, titled Hyouka and illustrated by Taskohna, started serialization in the March 2012 issue of Kadokawa Shoten's Shōnen Ace.
-Kadokawa Shoten published 14 tankōbon volumes from April 26, 2012 to March 25, 2022.
+Kadokawa Shoten published 16 tankōbon volumes from April 26, 2012 to October 25, 2024.
 The manga's first twelve volumes adapted the first four novels, same as the anime series.
 A sequel series started in the August 2019 issue of Shōnen Ace.

 Anime

-In 2012, a television anime series based on the Classical Literature Club series novels aired in Japan.
+In 2012, a television anime series based on the Classic Literature Club series novels aired in Japan.
 It was produced by Kyoto Animation, covering four volumes of the novel.